 Their actions had disqualified them.
 But it wasn’t the fact that they had murdered the king’s servants.
 It was that they had refused his gracious and repeated invitation to be guests at his son’s wedding feast.
 They had placed no value on the king’s decision to include them as his guests to this invitation-only event.

 By now, Jesus’ intent behind this parable should be clear.
 He was telling His disciples about the coming kingdom of God.
 The king in the parable represents God, the Father.
 The king’s son is Jesus.
 The wedding feast is the Marriage Supper of the Lamb, a future event described in Revelation 19.

 and give him the glory,

 for the marriage of the Lamb has come,

 for the fine linen is the righteous deeds of the saints.

-And the original guests invited to the wedding feast represent the nation of Israel.
+The guests who had received invitations to the wedding feast but who had refused to attend are meant to represent the nation of Israel.
 God had extended His invitation to the Jewish people, sending His Son to proclaim the coming of the kingdom of heaven.
 But as John records in his gospel, “He came to his own, and his own people did not receive him” (John 1:11 ESV).
-Not only that, God had sent His prophets, years in advance of Jesus’ incarnation, and they had clearly told of the coming of the Messiah.
-The Jewish people had been “invited” by the servants of God to be guests at His Son’s coming wedding feast.
-But the Jewish people had rejected the words prophets, even putting some of them to death.
-Jesus will later declare His sorrow over Israel’s rejection of Him.
+Not only that, God had sent His prophets, years in advance of Jesus’ incarnation, and they had proclaimed the future coming of the Messiah.
+The Jewish people had been “invited” by the servants of God to be His guests at His Son’s great wedding feast.
+But the Jewish people had rejected the words of the prophets, even putting some of them to death.
+Jesus would later declare His sorrow over Israel’s rejection of Him.